bergfrue/humane-society-utah/README.md

 ## Project Organization

   The site wireframes were created by **Sapana Gautam** and served as the design blueprint for the project.
-  Each team member was responsible for implementing their assigned pages using the shared design and coding standards.
+  Each team member was responsible for implementing their assigned pages using the shared design and coding standards while creating page-specific HTML, CSS, and JavaScript files.